Review data for a subject rights request

 Import additional files

-You may want to bring additional content items into the request for your data review.
+When fulfilling an Access or Export request, you may want to bring additional content items into the request to consolidate your review and output for the data subject.
 For example, files stored outside your organization's Microsoft 365 environment, or other items you think are relevant but weren't scoped in the search.
 You can import files into the Data collected tab of an individual request to be reviewed and worked on, along with the other items.
 Imported files are added to the same Azure Blob Storage container with the other content items retrieved from your search.

 Follow the steps below to import files:

 From the request details page, select Import files from the command bar at the top of the page.

 An Import files box will appear on the screen.
 Select Choose files, and from your file explorer view, choose one or more files to import.